QC Roller Shade Specifying Tips: Channels

 Avoid: When complete light capture is required (in meeting rooms, etc.).

-“U” Channel
+“U” Channel - Outside Mount

-Use: Ensures complete light capture by encapsulating shade.
+Notes: Ensures complete light capture by encapsulating shade.

 Avoid: Common for shade to come out of channel and often require property to adjust.